Updated: January 2018

 There are quite a number of other wedding website generators to choose from other than the above.
 Other choices:

-- Bliss & Bone ($12/month, 7 day trial) — Gorgeous looking modern templates with RSVP support.
+- Bliss & Bone ($12/month, 7-day Free Trial) — Gorgeous looking modern templates with RSVP & Guest Management.
+Highly customizable.

 - Wix (Free) — A full website builder who has added a wedding option — free and seems to be easy to use.
 Flash options as well.